inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Queue components must implement the :ned:`IPacketQueue` module interface.
-In addition to having one input and one output gate, these components must implement a passive queue behaviour: they only deliver a packet when the module connected to their output explicitly requests it.
+In addition to having one input and one output gate, these components must implement a passive queue behavior: they only deliver a packet when the module connected to their output explicitly requests it.
 (In C++ terms, the module must implement the :cpp:`IPacketQueue` interface.
 The next module requests a packet by calling the